Bylaws of the Highlands Lawn Bowling Club

 of the completed membership form is for the member, one copy is for the HLBC

 Treasurer, and one copy is for the HLBC Secretary.
-The Secretary enters the members in the LBAA
+The Secretary or designate enters the members

-Treasurer remits the HLBC club fee and the per member fee to the LBAA.
-Secondary members are not required to pay
+The Treasurer remits the HLBC club fee and the per member fee to the

 lawn bowls and other equipment